marcg-75/movie-center-backend/README.md

 # TODO
 - Look at the TODO-comments in the code.
 - Implement a paged service endpoint "getPagedMovies".
 Default page size: 25.
 (Implemented.
 Test it by implementing the FE solution.)
-- Implement a "deleteAll" movie service endpoint.
-(Implemented, not tested.)
+- Implement a "deleteAll" movie service endpoint. <b>(Implemented, not tested.)</b>
 - Implement a "deleteAll" person service endpoint.
-This shall remove all personRoles and persons.
-(Implemented, not tested.)
+This shall remove all personRoles and persons. <b>(Implemented, not tested.)</b>
+- Add support for My Movies 2 exports in the adapter
+  - Use IntelliJ to generate a new movie XSD.
+  - Export and import movies
+- Update DVDProfiler import:
   - Use IntelliJ to generate a new movie XSD, plus manually finish it by comparing to the old one.
-- Move the last movies from Videoteket to DVD Profiler and export all movies again.
 - Clean up the flyway db.migration files, reset the database and re-import all movies.